Changan F70: Changan Lantuozhe

 The Changan Lantuozhe (览拓者) launched in November 2022 is a mid-size pickup truck based on the same platform as the Kaicene F70 with a restyled front end design.
 The Changan Lantuozhe is powered by a 2.0-liter turbocharged four-cylinder engine with 233 hp and 390 Nm mated with a 6-speed manual transmission or an 8-speed automatic gearbox from ZF.
-A Great Wall Motor supplied 2.0-liter turbocharged diesel engine is also available with the peak power limited to 163 hp and maximum torque of 400 nm.
+A Great Wall Motor supplied 2.0-liter turbocharged diesel engine is also available with the peak power limited to 163 hp and maximum torque of 400 Nm.

 An electric version of the Lantuozhe called the Changan Lantuozhe EV was unveiled during 2023 Auto Shanghai.
-The Lantuozhe EV is powered by an electric motor codenamed TZ210XS103 by Inovance Automotive producing 60 kW and 130 kW.
-The top speed is 130 km/h and the battery is supplied by CATL.
+The Lantuozhe EV is powered by an electric motor codenamed TZ210XS103 by Inovance Automotive producing 130 kW peak power and 60 kW rated power.
+The top speed is 130 km/h and the LFP battery is supplied by CATL.